b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 &nbsp;

 #### The Inciting Incident
-I'll share links to the pertinent verses, along with a short summary; not so many quotes for this segment.
+I'll share links to the pertinent verses, along with a short paraphrasing; not so many quotes for this segment.
 The chapter I'm reading from is 60 verses long, you can read the original text if you choose to.

 ***[19-20](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p19-p20#p19)***: Korihor goes to Jershon, the home of former Lamanites who made a pact of pacifism.
 Korihor's preaching is met by tying him up, and taking him to the high priest named Ammon.
 These people "were more wise than many of the Nephites."